Arccotangent/numberrain/doc/scripting/VARIABLES.md

 The script engine represents all variable values are represented as strings in memory and converts them to the appropriate internal data structure when needed.

-The formatting of variables in memory is identical to the format in which data is printed to the console.
+The formatting of variables in memory is (in most cases) identical to the format in which data is printed to the console.

 Internally, this has the advantage of being able to store all variables in one map.
 However, for computationally expensive scripts, it does add a bit of overhead as variables are parsed every time they are used.

+### Currently Supported Data Types

+- Real numbers
+- Integers
+- Vectors (3 element)
+- Matrices
+- Arrays (1 dimensional only)

 ## Current Limitations

-Anything other than single variables is currently unsupported.
-This includes arrays, maps, etc.
-The only exception to this rule is the read-only array of command line arguments.

-### Arrays/Lists

-Currently, the only array variable that exists is that corresponding to command line arguments.
-It is not currently possible to create arbitrary arrays in a script.

-The current array syntax will likely change in the future to a more conventional and familiar format (eg. `array[index]`).
-Such a format will also make n-dimensional arrays a possibility as opposed to the current limitation of 1 dimension.

-User-defined arrays are being worked on and will be implemented in the near future.
+Some data types are not yet supported.

 ### Maps/Dictionaries

 Maps are a more difficult variable type to implement into Numberrain scripting given the current syntax form and the internal workings of the script engine.
-As such, they are not planned to be implemented in the near future, but will be added at some point.
+As such, they are not planned to be implemented in the near future, but will probably be added at some point.